ms264556/Hackery/pages/RuckusCountryCodeChange.md

 # reboot
 ```

-You Access Point is now permanently unlocked.
+Your Access Point is now permanently unlocked.
 You can safely upgrade to any newer/older version of the software.